opeyemiagbadero/Client-Server-Architecture-Using-A-MySQL-Relational-Database-Management-System/Mysql_server & Mysql_client.md

 ![4  confirm the installation of my sql on server A](https://user-images.githubusercontent.com/79456052/176448190-137bcc83-7a17-42f9-9463-85b1e73aee48.png)

-Since MySQL server uses TCP port 3306 by default, I opened up the port by creating a new entry in ‘Inbound rules’ in ‘mysql server' security groups, such that access to 'mysql server' was only restricted to the local ip address of my 'mysql client'
+Since MySQL server uses TCP port 3306 by default, I opened up the port by creating a new entry in ‘Inbound rules’ in ‘mysql server' security group, such that access to 'mysql server' was only restricted to the local ip address of my 'mysql client'

 ![5  include the  private ip address of the client on the SG of server A for port 3306](https://user-images.githubusercontent.com/79456052/176448694-31c3efe8-fe9f-4218-a8db-53144a22aa86.png)